Why Gua Sha Is Such a Powerful Treatment

 Gua sha isn’t about scraping your skin

-Even though its name actually means “scrape” and “bruise”, facial gua sha shouldn’t feel harsh or uncomfortable.
+Even though its name actually means “scrape” and “bruise”, facial gua sha shouldn’t feel uncomfortable.

 It supports circulation and brings life back to the skin